SeshFoster/manga-web-site/README.md

 ### 👨🏻‍💻 &nbsp;About Project\

 &nbsp;The site is written in HTML and CSS markup and style languages.
-Also in the PHP programming language in a JavaScript combination.\
+Also in the PHP programming language in a JavaScript combination.

-&nbsp;The site is a copy Remanga.org !\
+&nbsp;The site is a copy Remanga.org !

-&nbsp;I was not trying to steal someone else's site to harm, I made this site so that you can change the design for yourself and use this template.\
+&nbsp;I was not trying to steal someone else's site to harm, I made this site so that you can change the design for yourself and use this template.

+### 👨 &nbsp;How to Launch This Project